-The meal plan on the yacht includes 5 dinners, 6 lunches and 7 breakfasts.
+The meal plan on our Caribbean charters includes 5 dinners, 6 lunches and 7 breakfasts.
 The night of arrival you will also enjoy a welcome reception with heavy hors d'oeuvres.
-There are two dinners throughout the week when dining is ashore on your own or as a group.
+There are two dinners throughout the week when dining is ashore, on your own or as a group.
 Be certain to plan for these meals.

-All the equipment for the aboard activities are provided on the yacht such as sea kayaks, snorkeling fins/masks and swim floats.
+All the equipment for the aboard activities is provided on the yacht.
+You can expect items such as a sea kayak, snorkeling fins/masks and swim floats.
 Your preference form will ask for details specific to your needs.

 Just as you would expect in a fine resort hotel, our yachts have all the basic necessities.
 This includes: bath towels, linens and basic toiletries.
 It is recommended that you bring your own personal toiletries such as toothpaste, creams and shampoo.
 Please note that we request that you do not bring spray sunscreen as it creates a slippery deck surface as well as stains.
 Please bring lotion sunscreen only.
 We strongly suggest if you bring a hair dryer, bring a low wattage dryer (ie. travel size).

 Each of our crew is equipped with limited cellular phone service.
 You can give your family the base telephone number to leave at home in case of emergencies.
 The base manager will pass on any information to you.
 In some locations throughout each of our destinations, there will be internet access however it is not a consistent amenity.